 The troubleshooter also checks the toner cartridge and paper jam before trying to fix the issue.
 As said before, this troubleshooter takes care of most of the problems, but if you’re unable to fix, try out the instructions in Method 2.

 Reinstall or update drivers to resolve printer errors

-If your printer is not being detected by Windows 10, it’s likely because of outdated or corrupt driver.
+If your printer is not being detected by Windows 10, it’s likely because of the outdated or corrupt driver.
 To fix the issue, we recommend you manually uninstall the driver and then install the latest version of the driver.
 And please download the driver only from the manufacturer’s website.

 The uninstall the driver, open Programs and Features applet of Control Panel, right-click on the driver, and then click Uninstall button.

-Reinstall the device
+Reinstall the printer